 Housing: They roam the pastures freely and at night are closed into six movable and one stationary chicken coops.
 Dan custom-built all seven with the help of a good friend who literally works for eggs!
 The six movable coops are modeled after the common “colony houses” of the early 1900s and designed so that eggs can easily be collected from the outside.
 Water reservoirs in the rafters hold 80 to 90 gallons of water to supply the chickens.
 They have ample ventilation and a wire-netted floor for the droppings to fall through and nicely fertilize our pastures on their way along — they are moved twice a week during the dry season.
 We also have one brooder house dating back to Liz’s grandfather.

-Feed: The laying hens eat a certified organic layer pellet produced by our local feed mill in Petaluma.
+Feed: The laying hens eat layer pellets produced by our local feed mill in Petaluma.
 It is a balance pellet with grains and vitamin/mineral supplements.
 They also eat lots of grass, bugs, and worms.
-We also offer them crushed oyster shell to strenghten the egg shells.
+We also offer them crushed oyster shell to strengthen the egg shells.

 Seasonality: Chickens are greatly affected by day length.
 They require 13 hours of daylight to lay well.
 In confinement operations, the chickens are provided artificial light to increase their laying capacity.
 With our pastured poulty, we prefer to allow the chickens to rest during the short days of winter and not push them.
 We usually have our highest production in April/May; eggs start to slow in late summer and production crawls by winter.
 December is the slowest month for eggs.